python-microscopy/python-microscopy/docs/Installation/Installation.rst

 Removing a PYME install
 =======================

+To upgrade PYME instead of starting fresh, enter ``conda update python-microscopy`` in the Anaconda prompt.
+Otherwise, read on.

 To remove an executable installer on Windows, go to **Start Menu > Settings > Apps**, find `python-microscopy` under **Apps & Features**, select it and press *Uninstall*.